Camo face paint is very important for all types of hunting.

 Just don’t have otherworldly expectations for any hunting face paint that you buy.

-Is Camouflage Face Paints Harmful to Your Skin?
+Is Camouflage Face Paint Harmful To Your Skin?

 Many paints are oil-based.